yoyozi/yoyozi/README.md

-- 👋 Hi, I’m Craig
+### 👋 Hi, I’m Craig
-- Coding fulltime
+- Loving javascript, have experience in shell scripting, php, python, ruby and finally mastering javascript and its various frameworks
-- Full stack with react and getting into next.... next lol
+- Nextjs
-- Doing small eb apps using geolocation and leaflet
+- RTK Query
 - 📫 How to reach me ... craig@yoyozi.com

 <!---